888Lucy888/ConwaysGameOfLife/README.md

 ## Running the Code:
-- Download the text file and upload it to colab.
+- Have numpy and matplot libraries installed (pip install library)
-- Run the code in Google Colab:
+- Have input files with grid width, height, generations and active cells
--     Input: Universe Size (Grid Size = Universe Size x Universe Size)
+- Run in terminal py conway.py